By Dr. Michelle CarneyRay-Yoder

 The definition of SEL, according to the Collaborative for Academic, Social, and Emotional Learning (CASEL), is “how children and adults learn to understand and manage emotions, set goals, show empathy for others, establish positive relationships, and make responsible decisions.”
 To effectively target the needs of our students, it is imperative with your climate and culture team to identify critical considerations of expectations along with the quintessential goals of the following areas:

 - Responsible Decision-Making

-As you develop your expectations for your students under the umbrella of the Jostens Renaissance formula, it is vital to wrap your Social and Emotional Learning objectives around the 5 R’s of Renaissance: What we Respect, Recognize, Reward, and Reinforce will get Results.
+As you develop your expectations for your students under the umbrella of the Jostens Renaissance formula, it is vital to wrap your SEL around Renaissance: What we Respect, Recognize, Reward, and Reinforce with Relationships will get Results.

 - Respect their peers and when they have a conflict, allow for peer mediation to help them face their concerns head-on and re-establish relationships.

 - Strengthen SEL among adults by hosting activities and realizing the adults serving our students need Social and Emotional Learning.